About John-Carlos Perea

 John-Carlos Perea is an ethnomusicologist and associate professor of American Indian Studies in the College of Ethnic Studies at San Francisco State University.
 His research interests include the politics of noise, urban American Indian lived experiences and cultural productions, music technologies, recording and archiving practices, Native and African American jazz cultures, and the Creek and Kaw saxophonist Jim Pepper.
 Perea is the author of Intertribal Native American Music in the United States (2014, Oxford University Press).
 His most recent scholarly work is “Recording Technology, Traditioning, and Urban American Indian Powwow Performance” published in Music, Digital Media, Indigeneity (2017, University of Rochester Press).

 In addition to his scholarly activities, Perea maintains an active career as a GRAMMY® Award winning multi-instrumentalist and recording artist in the San Francisco Bay Area.
 He has recorded on eighteen albums as a sideman and two as a leader, First Dance (2001) and Creation Story (2014).
-His most recently creative work is Improvising Home, a multi-movement work for Native American flute and large ensemble funded by grants from the San Francisco Arts Commission and the Office of Research and Sponsored Programs at San Francisco State University.
+His most recent creative work is Improvising Home, a multi-movement work for Native American flute and large ensemble funded by grants from the San Francisco Arts Commission and the Office of Research and Sponsored Programs at San Francisco State University.

 Photo © 2016 by Genevieve Shiffrar